YAL-GameMaker/WebDynTextures/README.md

 ---

 But that's not all!
 Sometimes (e.g. for Spine), GameMaker references textures by ID inside the `g_Textures` array.

 I could not come up with a better solution to this than retrieving the array by running regular expressions on `func.toString()` of a few built-in functions.
 Should this part fail, the extension will still work for most use cases (and first version didn't do this at all).

 ## _Doesn't GM have dynamic texture groups now?_

 Generally yes, but not on HTML5 (for now?)

 But also the out-of-box implementation will likely use a fixed fallback texture rather than adjustable options like I have it here.

+## Known issues

+In LTS2022, Spine sprites are given personal texture pages and `sprite_get_texture` returns `null` for them, meaning that extension cannot update them.
+This will likely be fixed in LTS2025.

 ## Meta